A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Auxiliary outcomes can improve decisions

-This is a stylized example with an informative and restrictive prior $\pi$ on $(\theta_Y,\theta_S)$ that can be easily modified to obtain a slightly different prior with full support (i.e., $[0,1]^2$).
-The example shows that auxiliary information can improve the expected utility compared to decision functions without auxiliary information.
+Our stylized example considers an informative and restrictive prior $\pi$ on $(\theta_Y,\theta_S)$ that can be easily modified to obtain a different prior with full support (i.e., $[0,1]^2$).
+The example shows that with $\lambda=100$, the inclusion of the auxiliary outcome for decision-making leads to the selection of the decision function $\varphi_{Y,S}= Y\times S$, which has the highest expected utility among all functions in $\varPhi_{\alpha,h}$.
+With other strictly positive values of $\lambda$, we would select the same decision function $\varphi_{Y,S}$.
+However, with $\lambda=0$, the optimal decision function subject to regulatory constraints, $\varphi_{Y,S}$ (with auxiliary outcome) and $\varphi_{Y}$ (without auxiliary outcome) have identical expected utility ($\approx 0.5$).